 4. Collaborate with your vendors to protect against a third-party data breach

-While you can never fully prevent a third-party data breach, it’s important that you work collaboratively, not combatively, with your vendors to reduce risk and fix security issues quickly.
+While you can never fully prevent a third-party data breach, it’s important that you work collaboratively, not combatively, with your vendors to reduce risk and fix security issues quickly so that you don't end up in a situation similar to the SolarWinds breach.

 For example, you can give vendors access to your portal so they can investigate their rating and the details behind it, enabling them to identify vulnerabilities and immediately remediate risk.
 BitSight also sends alerts when a vendor’s rating drops below a certain threshold and suggests remediation strategies.
 This facilitates outreach and allows you and your vendors to react quickly and responsively.